SixSiebenUno/SFKJ/README.md

 make -j 4
 ```

 We purpose demo programs for join protocol (demo) and purification circuit (puri).
 In join protocol, we pick the first 100 rows of TPC-H query 3 and finish the join.
 You can specify your own program by changing  "loadtpchdata()".
 For example, for the full query, you can remove the "break" sentence.
 In purification protocol, we use a demo of 100 rows to show our result.
 You can also choose your own data and feed into the program.
-Another protocols and
+Another protocols and files are in directory  `demo/`.

 ```
 ./demo -r 0/1 [-a IP_address]